Is Your Nonprofit Ready for Controllership Services?

 Why is a Controller Important to a Nonprofit

-A controller is an important role in a nonprofit organization because they are responsible for managing the organization's financial affairs - which can be more complex in the nonprofit world.
-The controller is responsible for ensuring that the organization's financial records are accurate and up-to-date, and for preparing financial reports that are used to make informed decisions about the organization's operations.
-The controller is also responsible for developing and implementing financial policies and procedures, and for making sure that the organization is in compliance with all relevant financial laws and regulations.
+Controllers play an essential role in NPOs because they manage the NPO's financial affairs - which can be more complex in the nonprofit world.
+The controller is responsible for ensuring that the organization's financial records are accurate and up-to-date and for preparing financial reports to make informed decisions about the organization's operations.
+The controller is also responsible for developing and implementing financial policies and procedures and ensuring the organization complies with all relevant financial laws and regulations.

-In some cases, the controller may also be responsible for managing the organization's budget, forecasting future financial needs, and identifying areas where the organization can save money.
-Overall, the controller plays a crucial role in helping the nonprofit organization achieve its financial goals and fulfill its mission.
+In some cases, the controller may also manage the organization's budget, forecast future financial needs, and identify areas where the organization can save money.
+The controller plays a crucial role in helping the nonprofit organization achieve its financial goals and fulfill its mission.

 How Can a Controller Help a Nonprofit Improve

-A controller can help a nonprofit improve by ensuring that the financial information being used to make business decisions is accurate and up to date, and by providing financial analyses and insights to help the organization make more informed decisions.
+A controller can help a nonprofit improve by ensuring that the financial information used to make business decisions is accurate and current and by providing financial analyses and insights to help the organization make more informed decisions.
 In addition, the controller may identify areas where the organization can improve its financial processes and controls, helping to reduce costs and increase efficiency.
-For many nonprofit leaders, having access to Controllership services and personnel expands their own skill sets and empowers them to operate more strategically within their organization and stakeholder group.
+For many nonprofit leaders, having access to Controllership services and personnel expands their skill sets and empowers them to operate more strategically within their organization and stakeholder group.

 Adding Controllership Services at Your Nonprofit

-While there is little doubt that the strategic oversight and financial insights provided by the Controller role can add tremendous value to a nonprofit, the question becomes “how best to acquire these skills at your organization?”
-You can consider the following steps:
+While there is little doubt that the Controller role's strategic oversight and financial insights can add tremendous value to a nonprofit, the question becomes, “how best to acquire these skills at your organization?”
+You might follow the following steps:

 Assess your organization's needs: Evaluate your current financial management processes and identify areas where additional controllership services would be beneficial.
 Identify the specific tasks, responsibilities, and expertise required for effective controllership.

 Determine resource availability: Assess the resources available within your organization, including staff and Board members with financial expertise or the capacity to hire new personnel.
-Consider whether you have the budget to support adding a controller or if you need to explore alternative options like outsourcing to firms who specialize in delivering Controllership as a service.
+Consider whether you have the budget to support adding a controller or need to explore alternative options like outsourcing to firms that deliver Controllership as a service.

 Hire or designate a controller: If your organization has the resources, you can hire or outsource a controller with experience in nonprofit financial management.
-Look for candidates or firms with a strong background in financial planning, analysis, compliance, and strategic decision-making.
+Look for candidates or firms with strong financial planning, analysis, compliance, and strategic decision-making backgrounds.
 Alternatively, if you have an existing staff member with the necessary skills and experience, you can designate them as the controller.

-Establish internal controls: Work with the controller to establish and enhance internal controls to ensure the accuracy, integrity, and security of financial information.
+Establish internal controls: Work with the controller to establish and enhance internal controls to ensure financial information's accuracy, integrity, and security.
 This may involve implementing procedures for financial reporting, approval processes, segregation of duties, and monitoring of financial activities.

 Collaborate with stakeholders: Engage with the board of directors, senior management, and other key stakeholders to communicate the addition of controllership services.
 Highlight the benefits of enhanced financial oversight, strategic decision-making, and improved financial reporting.